mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 Core pillars of the GitHub Enterprise platform:

-- AI - enhancing collaboration through AI-powered pull requests and issues, productivity through Copilot, and security by automating security checks faster
+- **AI** - enhancing collaboration through AI-powered pull requests and issues, productivity through Copilot, and security by automating security checks faster
-- Collaboration - Repositories, Issues, Pull Requests, and other tools help to enable developers, project managers, operation leaders, and others at the same company to work faster together, cut down approval times, and ship more quickly.
+- **Collaboration** - Repositories, Issues, Pull Requests, and other tools help to enable developers, project managers, operation leaders, and others at the same company to work faster together, cut down approval times, and ship more quickly.
-- Productivity - accelerated with automation, built-in CI/CD tools directly integrated into the workflow
+- **Productivity** - accelerated with automation, built-in CI/CD tools directly integrated into the workflow
-- Security - our code remains private within your organization, and at the same time you are able to take advantage of security overview and **Dependabot**
+- **Security** - your code remains private within your organization, and at the same time you are able to take advantage of security overview and **Dependabot**
-- Scale
+- **Scale**

 #### Inroduction to repos